 Investing in Panama's Stock Market

-Panama's stock market - Bolsa de Valores de Panama - has also been rather successful over the past years.
-As of 2011, the stock exchange has only 22 registered companies that trade their shares publicly, but the combined value of these companies was approximately $2.64 billion, which was up 61.35% over the exchange's 2009 levels.
+Panama's stock market—Bolsa de Valores de Panama—has also been rather successful over the past years.
+As of 2021, the stock exchange has 214 registered companies with a domestic market capitalization of $17,274 million.

 Investors looking to trade these individual stocks may consider American Depositary Receipts ("ADRs") or foreign brokerage accounts that permit trading directly on foreign exchanges.